-Today we are being offered with a lot of choices.
+Today we are being offered a lot of choices.

 In fact, daily we are at the crossroads of choosing which one would be a better choice.

-When you are on a buffet table and all the foods are enticing, it boils up your appetite.
-It makes your stomach roars.
+When you are at a buffet table and all the foods are enticing, it boils up your appetite.
+It makes your stomach roar.
 There are times when you want to taste all of it but you can’t.

-Why, because there is a lot of choices and we have to pick the best.
+Why, because there are a lot of choices and we have to pick the best.

 If this law works in the physical round, then it should also apply in the spiritual round.
 We should never settle for less.

-That is why we should not so indulge on the temporary rather focus on something that lasts.
+That is why we should not so indulge in the temporary but rather focus on something that lasts.
 Never so concentrated on the physical but also on the spiritual.

 He wanted us to choose him.
 But God is a respecter of free will.